AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

-After all these tweakings and experiments, I ended up with a model consisting of $8$ hidden layers of as many neurons as inputs (as I figured out during my experiments that it was the best architecture for my data), using $"ReLU"$ activation until the last layer which has linear activation, Glorot uniform weights initialization, and Momentum optimizer with a constant learning rate set to $0.001$.
+After all these tweakings and experiments, I ended up with a model consisting of $8$ hidden layers of as many neurons as inputs $+1$ (as I figured out during my experiments that it was the best architecture for my data), using $"ReLU"$ activation until the last layer which has linear activation, Glorot uniform weights initialization, and Momentum optimizer with a constant learning rate set to $0.001$.
+I disabled outliers filtering on the preprocessing pipeline to have better accuracy.

-I trained it for $300$ epochs and then computed the $R^2$ score for the model which is a standard regression quality metric (with scores from $0$: worst, to $1$: best) computed as:
+I trained it for $300$ epochs on $8$ folds with mini-batches of size $128$ and then computed the $R^2$ score for the model which is a standard regression quality metric (with scores from $0$: worst, to $1$: best) computed as:

 $ R^2 = 1 - (sum (y_i - accent(y, hat)_i ))/(sum (y_i - accent(y, macron))) $

 With $y_i$ the $i^("th")$ true price and $accent(y, hat)_i$ the $i^("th")$ predicted price (computed at the final epoch of the fold in charge of the $i^("th")$ row).

-This model attains an $R^2 = 0.8304801$.
+This model attains an $R^2 = 0.86$.
+It is similar to the Python Keras workflow I got inspiration from at $R^2 = 0.88$.

+#figure(
+    image("../visuals/final_loss.png", width: 80%),
+    caption: [Loss over epochs]
+)

-It is worse than the Python Keras workflow I got inspiration from at $R^2 = 0.88$, and would be even worse if I used the same defaults as it does since it uses Adam, which underperforms on my own case.
-But this can be explained by the fact that we don't do the exact same preprocessing pipeline.
-The original one is more advanced and would require more updates to my framework before I could do it the exact same.
+But I got worse results when I tried using the exact same defaults as the Kaggle workflow, since it uses Adam and does outliers filtering, which underperforms on my own case (although it takes significantly less time to train).
+Maybe that's because the original's data preprocessing is more advanced and would require more updates to my framework.
+Therefore it perhaps creates a dataset that benefits from Adam and outliers filtering more than I do.
+But I'm not that confident.
+It may just be that my Adam implementation is not the exact same as Keras'.

 Here are some charts of the predictions (in blue) and true prices (in green) according to interesting features: